Quick Start Guide

 In this section we will use the built-in CheckMouseButton condition that test if the user has just pressed one of the mouse buttons and ends with success in that case.

-• Open the editor window and create a behavior with the name ClickAndGo.
+- Open the editor window and create a behavior with the name

-• Add a Sequence and make those three nodes its children.
+Sequenceand make those three nodes its children. - Add a

-• Close the editor and add a Behavior executor component in the Player game object.
-Attach to it the ClickAndGo behavior.
+- Close the editor and add a Behavior executor component in the

 It is worth mentioning that while doing the behavior, we have completely ignored the fact that the CheckMouseButton condition returns a value.
 When a child condition succeeds (returns true), Sequence's will continue executing their next child, if any, with no delay.
 But if a condition fails (returns false), they will end immediately and fail themselves.
 As you might expect, Sequence's succeed when they have executed all their children and none has failed (returned false).